robert5800/pico-8-autoinstall/README.md

 A simple shell script for installing [PICO-8](https://www.lexaloffle.com/pico-8.php) so it's accessible from your application launcher and terminal.

+## FAQ

+> What is PICO-8?

+PICO-8 is a fantasy console for making, sharing and playing tiny games and other computer programs.
+When you turn it on, the machine greets you with a shell for typing in Lua commands and provides simple built-in tools for creating your own cartridges.

 ## How to use this script

 1. Buy a copy of PICO-8 [here](https://www.lexaloffle.com/pico-8.php)